-Firstly, there are areas with no lines or no signs and these, often hard to find areas, are safe to park at any time.
+First off, you will (in some places) find areas with no lines and no signs and these (often hard to find) areas are safe to park in at any time.
 Just make sure you don’t park across a driveway or entrance or block anyone else’s access.

 These areas may also require you to buy and display a ticket.
 If so there will be a machine close by and the sign will state any restrictions.
 Make sure you park within the bays and display the ticket clearly.

 You will see double red lines mainly in large cities replacing double yellow lines on certain routes.
 They are usually in places where it would be hazardous to stop.
 They mean no stopping at any time, not even to drop off or pick up passengers.